jddunn/jddunn.github.io/_posts/projects/tenets.md

 ## What is

-**tenets** is a Python library and CLI tool that intelligently navigates repos (or any directory of files) to match, analyze, summarize, and aggregate the most relevant context for a query.
-It's currently tuned to work with coding with AI assistants, but the core functionality can be applied for any document matching service.
+**tenets** is a Python library and CLI tool that intelligently navigates repos (or any directory of files) to match, analyze, summarize, and aggregate the most relevant context (set of documents) for a query.
+It's currently tuned to work with coding with AI assistants, but the core functionality can be applied for any document matching service, including search engines.

 It uses deterministic algorithms (regex, BM25) with optional deep learning embeddings for semantic understanding, and extractive summarization and factors high-level metadata (how many times a function is referenced, how complex a function may be, imports / dependencies) and other metrics for heuristics in its rankings.